-and welcome to our German Word of the Day.
-This time, we’ll take a quick look at the meaning of
+and welcome to our German Word of the Day, this time, we’ll take a look at the meaning of

 And DON’T you think that you can just read those three articles now.
 Now, you have to take the test.
 And just so you know… if you fail, you have to start German again from ZERO.
 Sounds good?
 “No, it doesn’t!”
 Yeah, whatever…. whining won’t help you!
 Jump in!